Disneyland and pregnant? This is all you need to read before heading to Disneyland. All the rides, all the food and all the fun.

 There’s not much shade to be found in the ever crowded Fantasyland.
-But you can enjoy a show under some shade while watching Mickey and the Magical Map near it’s a small world or catch a show at the Royal Theatre near the castle.
+But you can enjoy some shade while watching a show at the Royal Theatre near the castle.

 What areas did I miss?
-True, the Hungry Bear is a nice spot but it will soon be an access point to the new Star Wars land, claiming our quiet retreat.
+True, the Hungry Bear is a nice spot but it can also be very hot without much air flow in the summer months.

 Disneyland and Pregnant Must Haves

-Shade is super important for mamas-to-be.
-I adore this classic Mickey Mouse umbrella for instant access to shade anytime you need it.
-This same umbrella is also available in a super cute Minnie Mouse print.
+- Shade is super important for mamas-to-be.
+I recommend an umbrella for instant access to shade anytime you need it.

-This stainless steel insulated water bottle comes with top ratings guaranteed to keep your drinks cooler, longer.
-Plus, they come in tons of cute colors and have a straw!
+- This stainless steel insulated water bottle comes with top ratings guaranteed to keep your drinks cooler, longer.
+Plus, they come in tons of cute colors and has a straw!

 While we’re on the subject, you’ll want to download the official Disneyland app for a quick restroom locater.
 How awesome is that?!

 One more thing before you go—check out our parking guide to see which option is best for you to park close by with little walking and waiting.
 Do you have any Disneyland and pregnant tips we can we add to our guide to help other expecting moms- let us know in the comments section below.